ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ### Update the `Employee` record

-With the Persist Client, you can easily update the record with the given ID.
+With the client API, you can easily update the record with the given ID.
 You only need to pass the fields that need to be updated with the new values.
 In this case, The job title of the given employee is updated from `Software Engineer` to `Senior Software Engineer`.

 Replace the previous code and add the new `update` call instead.